AKloc/BookNotes/Debugging Teams.md

 - "Projects always outlast people."
 Playing the social "game" isn't a bad idea.
 - Be open to being influenced, or you'll become the person everyone navigates around / avoids.
 - On politics: Think of having a bank.
 You have to be cognizant of your balance!
 	- Deposits: Delivering / launching stuff.
+"Offensive work"
-	- Withdraws: Working on tech work, refactoring, etc.
+	- Withdraws: Working on tech work, refactoring, etc. "Defensive work"
 - Emailing executives - they generally get off on being able to help, and will do so by delegating to one of their subordinates.
 Send a three bullet point note and what you want.
 - Employee Happiness =
 	- Autonomy